 At the harbor, we were taken into London by a very comfortable Pullman train.
 We were served tea on the train – the English never let you down.
 There is always the cup of tea.
-A little tablecloth was put on the table in front of you and tea was served with little cookies, called biscuits of course.
+A little tablecloth was put on the table in front of you and tea was served with little cookies, called biscuits of course in the UK.

 The trip took a good hour and a half and we arrived at Liverpool Street Station.
 Hey, I was in London.
 But was I?

 I finally spotted a gorgeous dark girl and I got my courage up to ask her what was the matter.
 I believe I was naïve enough to ask her if this was really London.
-She very nicely said that Yes it’s London all right, but this wasn’t an area where people lived.
+She very nicely said that Yes it’s London all right, but this was not an area where people lived.

 Cambridge is not very far from London, about 60 miles straight north.
 So after a relatively short trip we arrived in Cambridge and I found a hotel room close to the railway station.
 I was tired and went straight to bed.
 The next morning there was a knock on the door and when I opened a woman said ‘Your tea, Miss.’
 I said ‘Oh, but I thought breakfast was going to be downstairs’.
 She said ‘But this is just your first cup of tea.’
 How very civilized!

 In my confusion about the price of a cup of tea, a young man next to me said ‘Could I help you?’
+I remember well that he came in after me and had sat down on the stool on my right side at the bar.
 I said I was just confused because I couldn’t believe a cup of tea could cost so little.
 And so we got to talking.

-After the bus stopped at Babraham, I made my way to the Close, number 18, the family’s address.
-The Close was a more or less circular road where the people who worked at the Institute of Physiology lived, MDs, veterinarians and of course a lot of people who were not academics.
+After the bus stopped at Babraham, first stop before the village, I made my way to the Close, number 18, the family’s residence.
+‘The Close’ was a somewhat circular street where the people who worked at the Institute of Physiology lived, MDs, veterinarians and of course a lot of people who were not academics.
 Typically for England, one side of the Close was for the professionals, the other side for the non-professionals.
-Their house was ‘semi-detached’, cleverly arranged so as to give the impression that it was a detached house.
+The house was ‘semi-detached’, cleverly arranged so as to give the impression that it was a detached house.

 So Ken came in the door 5 minutes later and I saw a typically English looking man.
 Enormously nice and friendly, and so very English.
 He also had a wonderful sense of humor.
 Gwenda was Irish by the way, and much later Ken said, only half jokingly, that he would never have married an English girl.

 The problem in England is you have to balance your teacup while you talk and bite into your biscuit, all at the same time.
 I learned, however, that it’s not seen badly if you put your cup on the floor next to you.
 It’s acceptable.

 And food seemed cheap to me.
 I guess I found most things quite cheap in England.
 And life seemed easy.
 Ken got back every day for tea around 4 or 4:30 from his work as a research veterinarian at the Institute.
 And he stayed home after tea, which is a light meal.
 The girls were put to bed pretty soon after that, and we had a late dinner-supper around 8.
 How very civilized having a rather late and light supper, not an early dinner, the way Swedes do!

 After finishing the marketing, Ken and I would go to a milk bar for tea or coffee.
 I preferred coffee and when I was asked black or white I was lost.
 I had never heard about white coffee.
 But I caught up without making myself look stupid.
-I don’t know which I chose since I like coffee both with and without milk (in fact, depending on the quality of the coffee, which is notoriously so-so in England), but I didn’t make the helpless figure I’d made at my first milk bar for the twopence for a cup of tea.
+I don’t know which I chose since I like coffee both with and without milk (in fact, depending on the quality of the coffee, which is notoriously so-so in England), but I didn’t make the helpless figure I’d made at my first milk bar for the twopence cup of tea.

 One time we had tea with a friend of Ken’s in a tearoom and so we had a pot of tea and some pastries on the table, as is customary.
 When the tea was ready to be served, Ken said, Siv, will you be the mummy.
 That was so funny.
-I knew the expression existed, but I’d never heard it before.
-I’m sure Ken used the word mummy kiddingly, but it really made me laugh.
-It was also very nice the way, when you were ready to pay, they came up to your table and asked How many pastries? – just taking your word for it.
+I knew the expression existed, but I had never heard it before.
+I’m sure Ken used the word mummy kiddingly, and it really made me laugh.
+I also lovee the way hey came up to your table when you were ready to pay, and asked “How many pastries?” – just taking your word for it.
 The generally laid-back atmosphere in England was so pleasant after 22 years of bureaucratic and boring formality in the Sweden of my youth.
-But things have changed since then in Sweden too.
+But things have loosened up since then in Sweden too.

 I had probably brought my English grammar book and I entertained Ken with sentences from it, things you never hear but only find in school books, such as ‘Up jumps Boxer and barks for joy’ and a slew of silly sentences like that.
 Ken was a very good audience.

 Ken liked classical music and knew quite a bit about it.
 He also realized that I was used to listening to the great composers.
 One evening he said that Mozart was not really a good composer.
-I was shocked and said Of course he was.
+I was shocked and said “Of course he is”.
 How could he possibly say such a thing?
 All his wonderful symphonies, Jupiter and all that.
 And his Sinfonia Concertante that I loved!
-Ken laughed happily and said ‘I was just trying to get you to speak’.
+Ken laughed happily and said “I was just trying to get you to speak”.
 I was quite timid in those days and I actually didn’t get over my shyness until I got to the U.S. when I gradually became more self-confident.

 Ken and Gwenda invited Melville for dinner one Sunday and they approved of him immediately.
-‘Nice young man’, said Gwenda.
-‘He helped taking the dishes back out to the kitchen.’
+“Nice young man”, said Gwenda.
+“He helped taking the dishes back out to the kitchen.”

 A young colleague of Ken’s, Geoffrey whom I knew already, took me by bus to Cambridge to watch the madrigals on the river Cam.
 It was most certainly Ken’s idea.
 The madrigal singers arrived in boats, came out from under one of the many beautiful old bridges that cross the river, and as the true British they were, their singing was wonderful.
 It was simply magic.
-It’s amazing how the English can be so musical whereas the French mostly scream and holler.
+It’s amazing how the English can be so musical, whereas the French mostly scream and holler.
 I did say ‘mostly’, though.

 Continued: Chapter 8 – England – London